koji0701/todoist-mcp-server/README.md

 - **Robust Serialization:** Handles Todoist API responses, including `datetime` objects, correctly for JSON-based MCP.
 - **Environment-Based Configuration:** Easy setup using a `.env` file.

+## Recommended Use Cases
+- I primarily recommend using this in Claude Desktop or any other LLM that supports MCP integration.
+Here's how I use it:
+    - Combine this with Google Calendar (or any other calendar) MCP to automatically timeblock your tasks based on times you are available, their deadlines, and priority levels.
+Also, you can automatically break down larger tasks into subtasks and schedule them over several days.
+    - Combine this with an email MCP to generate + schedule tasks in Todoist.
+Especially useful for Canvas email notifications, and automatically scheduling homework.
+    - Vibe-coding?
+Vibe-plan a sectioned, project plan with actionable, assigned tasks and descriptions that you can share with group members.

 ## Prerequisites

 - **Python:** Version 3.12 or higher.